Skip to content

 Visit the School Website »

-Angelo State University, a member of the Texas Tech University System, is a vibrant campus community of 10,000 students, known as the Ram Fam.
-The Ram Fam includes students from 224 counties across Texas, 45 states, and 35 countries, and Angelo State has been designated a Hispanic Serving Institution by the U.S. Department of Education.
+Angelo State University, a member of the Texas Tech University System, is a vibrant campus community of 12,000 students, known as the Ram Fam.
+The Ram Fam includes students from nearly every county in Texas, over 40 states, and over 30 countries, and Angelo State has been designated a Hispanic Serving Institution by the U.S. Department of Education.

 SHOW MORE